 The discussion about the framework agreement definitely comes at a critical timing in the Medtech industry that is undergoing dramatic regulatory changes.
 Are you aware of this, Switzerland?

-For more information see the interview by Sabrina Badir.
+For more information see the interview by Dr. Sabrina Badir.

 Pregnolia AG has been awarded an CHF 1.4m SME Instrument Phase 2 grant.
 This EU Horizon 2020 business innovation grant follows the successful Phase 1 feasibility study and will be invested towards improving the manufacturability of the Pregnolia System.
 It will allow Pregnolia to streamline the production of its product, increase capacity and facilitate logistics – a fundamental step in company growth.